Templating

 Tip

 Override sparingly: You only need to create templates you want to customize.
-Start by copying one template from your theme, modify it, and let the rest fall through to defaults.
+Usebengal utils theme swizzle <template>to copy a template for customization.
+Let the rest fall through to theme defaults.